msroot/vanity/README.md

 ### Goals

-* This is intended to be a low-level, parser-only engine.
-* It will produce an XML and JSON representation of the code comments.
-	* This will allow others to take the XML and generate their own documentation templates.
-	* Should run from the command-line and write an XML/JSON file to disk.
+* Support the NaturalDocs commenting format.
 * Support grabbing the actual source code for the methods/properties.
-* Generate various indexes.
-* Will generate documentation from very simple, easily-modifiable templates.
+* Support all of the fancier features of reflection to allow the code to self-document.
+* It will produce an XML and JSON representation of the code comments and reflection data.
+* Make it easy to write/design your own templates and generate docs with them.

 ### Explicit non-goals

 * Will not support parsing languages other than PHP.
+This is simply because NDocs uses reflection rather than language definitions.

+## Documentation and usage

+You can poke around the code if you like, but I've not written anything up yet.
+It's still pretty quick-and-dirty.

 ## License & Copyright